adus/portal-documentation/documentation/freight.md

 </figure>

 ### Step 5: Select type of plot

+Once a type of plot is selected (description on the types below) then click on the "Update" button to render the plot.
+Once the plot is rendered, users have the option to zoom in by clicking and dragging the cursor the length of the desired time frame.

 #### Vehicle length
 The "Standard" plot option will show daily vehicle length count based on four distinct binned lengths (0, 20] ft, (20, 30] ft, (35, 60] ft, and (60, 120] ft.
 The plotted vehicle length ranges can be turned on and off by clicking on the individual legend keys.
 Individual point values will appear in a pop-up window by moving the cursor to the desired point.